GentlemansKiller/old-world-tasks-info/electronics.md

 	* Grand Funk Railroad albums
 	* The Guess Who Albums
 	* Any Traditional European music (besides Tchaikovsky, there is enough of that)
-	* Pink Floyd - Wish You Were Here
 * VINYL get list:
 	* ANYTHING traditional european.
 I feel as though these will be gems in the collection.
 I know that the quadraphonic abilities will be even more astonishing with music that is so complex with so many orchestral instruments.
 I cannot stress this enough.
 [NJ]
 	* Pink Floyd albums other than Dark Side (Wish You Were Here, especially) [NJ]